rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/README.md

 ## Events Generated by Git
 Each implementation of Git, GitHub, GitLab, BitBucket, AzureDevops to name a few allows you to create a Webhook (http URL) and specify an event, for example push to repository.
-When the event occurs, the URL will be invoked with a POST and will include data in JSON format regarding the event.
+When the event occurs, the URL will be invoked with ah HTTP POST and will include data in JSON format regarding the event.
 The data may include the Git hash (before and after), the branch, the committing user and additional information.

-In order to view a sample JSON file from our Gitea server, we will create a Webhook in our source code and send it to the HTTPserver application that we started in Exercise-3.
+In order to view a sample JSON file from our Gitea server, we will create a webhook in our source code repository and send the JSON data to the HTTPserver application that we started in Exercise-3.

 On the Gitea web console, on the `httpserver` home page press on `Settings` and then press `Webhooks`.
 Press `Add Webhook` and select `Gitea`.